 Grant is someone you can depend on to get a job done and works tirelessly and methodically behind the scenes.
-His commitment to Hale and the Assocation is second to none.
+His commitment to Hale and the Association is second to none.

 John Garland (1972-76)

-John attended Old Boys’ Day for many years before joining the OHA committee in 2003.
-He was OHA committee Vice President in 2004 and 2005 and then took on the role as President of the committee in 2006.
+John attended Old Boys’ Day for many years before joining the OHA Committee in 2003.
+He was Vice President in 2004 and 2005 and then took on the role as President in 2006.
 He stayed in this position until 2008 and at the time, John had the record for the longest presidential term in the history of the Association (it took an amendment to the constitution to allow him to do so!).
 The committee felt it was only appropriate that John should lead the Association during the momentous activities involved with the celebration of the School’s 150th year during 2008.
 John’s contribution was enormous, and a job superbly done.

 John took a couple of years break from the committee however he joined again in 2011 as President for a second term of two years.

 Over the years John’s involvement with Hale goes from strength to strength.
 He joined the Board of Governors in 2015 and continues to be a valuable member of the Board today.

 He has also contributed generously to appeals conducted by Old Boys and has been a Board Member of the Hale Foundation since 2016.